Arunkaushal84/Project1/README.md

 Our group created a translation and dictionary web-based application.
 The web application entails:

-* Dictionary Tranalation - Ability to show nouns, verbs and adjectives
+* Dictionary Translation - Ability to show nouns, verbs and adjectives
 * Translation - Ability to translate in every support language that Google Cloud Translation API supports [language list in ISO-639 format](https://cloud.google.com/translate/docs/languages).
 * Speech-to-Text - Ability to speak translated text in any language that your web browser supports.
 Text-to-speech language support is based on your local browser settings.
 * API Key Configuration Page - Ability to add your own Google Cloud & Dictionary API key.
 An API key will be provided to instructors.